 Required endpoints

-Returns the registry name, description, and API version.
+Returns the registry name, description, logo URL, and API version.
 Clients use this to confirm they're talking to a valid registry before adding it.

 {